radioopensource/dotinfo/README.md

   * chat room/comments section? upvote/downvote system?

 # Contributors
 A handful of producers and programmers in and around public radio at the moment.
-Looking for: publishing partners, and anyone with a good sound or software idea who wants to help.
+Looking for: publishing partners and anyone with a good sound or software idea who wants to help.

 # Contact
-Email contact@publicradio.info, and your email will be answered by a contributing editor or programmer.
+Email contact@publicradio.info and your message will be answered by a contributing editor or programmer.

 # Homepage Syntax
 Text for selected audio on the web app follows this syntax:

-  "TITLE OF EPISODE" [HH:MM:SS] from SERIES (GENRE)
+  `"TITLE OF EPISODE" [HH:MM:SS] from SERIES (GENRE)`

-  [followed by]
+  followed by

-  DESCRIPTION (one or two sentences, longer if main program).
+  `DESCRIPTION (one or two sentences, longer if main program).`

-  [followed by relevant links]
+  followed by relevant links

 Main program image is Creative Commons.